odai-dev/OSINTraX/replit.md

-# OSINTraX - OSINT Intelligence Platform
+# OSINTraX - Mock OSINT Intelligence Platform

+## Purpose & Idea

+OSINTraX is a **fictional OSINT (Open Source Intelligence) demonstration tool** created for a Communication Skills presentation.
+The goal is to create an interactive and shocking presentation that grabs the audience's attention and raises awareness about online privacy and data exposure.

+## The App's True Purpose

+This is **NOT a real OSINT tool** - it's a visual demo simulation designed to:

+1. **Shock classmates** (with their consent) by showing how much personal data could theoretically be gathered
+2. **Demonstrate privacy risks** - make people realize how much data they leave online
+3. **Create awareness** about the importance of online privacy and digital security
+4. **Drive home the message** that if such tools were real, people would want to protect themselves

+The presentation strategy is to embarrass students in a controlled, educational way so they actually *feel* the impact rather than just hearing about it.
+This emotional response makes the privacy lesson more memorable and effective.

-## Overview
+## Technical Overview

-OSINTraX is an advanced OSINT (Open Source Intelligence) platform designed for cybersecurity analysts and intelligence agencies.
-The application provides comprehensive intelligence gathering and analysis capabilities with a professional dark-tech aesthetic inspired by military command centers.
-It features multiple analysis modules including profile finding, geolocation mapping, digital footprint analysis, and an advanced "DataHawk" military intelligence module.
-The platform simulates real-time data processing with mock scanning capabilities, network analysis visualizations, and live terminal output for demonstration purposes.
+OSINTraX simulates an advanced OSINT platform with professional dark-tech aesthetics inspired by military command centers.
+It features multiple analysis modules including profile finding, geolocation mapping, digital footprint analysis, and an "Advanced DataHawk" module (marked as "restricted" for extra intimidation factor).
+The platform includes realistic mock scanning capabilities, network analysis visualizations, and live terminal output - all completely fake but visually convincing.

+## Ethical Disclaimer

+⚠️ **IMPORTANT ETHICAL NOTICE** ⚠️

+This application is purely educational and demonstrates potential privacy risks.
+All data shown is:
+- **Fictional and simulated** - No real personal data is collected or processed
+- **Yemen-focused examples** - Using culturally appropriate mock personas
+- **For educational purposes only** - To raise awareness about online privacy
+- **Not a functional intelligence tool** - All scanning and analysis is simulated

+**Usage Guidelines:**
+- Only use with explicit consent from demonstration subjects
+- Explain the educational purpose before and after demonstrations
+- Emphasize that this shows potential risks, not actual data collection
+- Encourage participants to review their actual online privacy settings
+- Use responsibly to promote digital literacy and privacy awareness

 ## User Preferences